- Joining & Getting Started

 - How do you use outcome measures to improve services?

 Our mission is to promote the meaningful use of evidence to enable more effective and child-centred support, services and systems to improve children and young people’s mental health and wellbeing.
-You can find case studies of CORC members who have used routine outcome measurement to improve services in our Information Hub, as well as thought pieces and links to recent research in the field on our Features page.
+You can find case studies of CORC members who have used routine outcome measurement to improve services in our Resource Hub, as well as thought pieces and links to recent research in the field on our News & Blogs page.
 Our trainings and events provide further opportunity to learn about outcome measurement in CAMHS and to connect with and learn from others across the country.
 CORC members can also log in to our Members area where they will find information relevant to CORC members across the UK and abroad.

 - How does CORC fit with CYP IAPT?